Kubernetes provider

 verbs: ["get", "list", "watch"]

-# Optional: only needed for HTTPRoute status reporting (kubectl
+# Optional: only needed for Gateway API status reporting (kubectl

-# describe httproute will show Accepted/ResolvedRefs from sōzune).
+# describe will show sōzune's conditions: Accepted/ResolvedRefs on

 - apiGroups: ["gateway.networking.k8s.io"]